Double Triangles In Scottish Country Dancing

 Bars 7-8

-all drop hands and, While the Corners continue to Set, the Dancing couple, using Pas-de-basque, Dance round each other halfway clockwise, maintaining their back to back relative Position, Finishing in their Starting Positions.
+all drop hands and, While the Corners continue to Set, the Dancing couple, using Pas-de-basque, Dance round each other halfway clockwise, maintaining their Back-to-back relative Position, Finishing in their Starting Positions.

-It is polite to acknowledge the adjacent dancers while Setting, making Eye contact with the dancer to the right during the first bar of Pas-de-basque and with the dancer to the left during the second.
+It is polite to acknowledge the adjacent Dancers while Setting, making Eye contact with the Dancer to the right during the first bar of Pas-de-basque and with the Dancer to the left during the second.

-In an alternative form, the Dancing couple start Facing their Opposite Sides; in another, they start
+In one alternative form, the Dancing couple Start Facing their Opposite Sides; in another, they Start Facing Up and down.

-Facing Up and down.
-A derivative form exists for 5 Couples with two Dancing couples, one in 2nd Place, the other in 4th; the dancers in 3rd Place are First corners for one Dancing couple and Second corners for the other as in bars 33-40 of Linkumdoddie.
+A derivative form exists for 5 Couples with two Dancing couples, one in 2nd Place, the other in 4th; the Dancers in 3rd Place are First corners for one Dancing couple and Second corners for the other as in bars 33-40 of Linkumdoddie.

 Connie's Jig